 - To read the latest blog posts about vaccine distribution in Philadelphia, visit the Archives.

 - For fact sheets about authorized vaccines, visit the U.S. Food and Drug Administration.

 - For fact sheets targeted to specific populations, including childcare workers, food service workers, long term care facility staff and residents, and more, visit PhilaVax.

 COVID-19 vaccine distribution in Philadelphia

 All Philadelphians who meet the age requirements are eligible to get the vaccine.
-The Pfizer-BioNTech vaccine is currently authorized for individuals 12 years and above.
+The Pfizer-BioNTech vaccine is currently authorized for individuals 5 years old and above.
 The Moderna and Johnson & Johnson vaccines are currently authorized for individuals 18 years and above.

 The COVID-19 vaccine had previously been distributed in phases in Philadelphia.
 The phases were based on a person’s level of risk of acquiring infection, transmitting infection to vulnerable persons, or suffering severe consequences of infection.

 The Philadelphia COVID-19 Vaccine Priority Recommendations are posted below.